High Volume Injection Molding: Process, Cost Breakdown & Manufacturer Guide

 How Many Parts Count as “High Volume”?

-The manufacturing sector contains no single universally recognized numerical threshold to define production volume tiers.
+The manufacturing sector has no single universally recognized numerical threshold for defining production volume tiers.
 Most manufacturers segment production volumes as follows:

 Production Tier Typical Unit Range Tooling Type